imKokoT/simple-backup-tool/README.md

 # config.yaml
 Application settings contains at *config.yaml* from configs folder.
 You can change settings to control this tool.
+### cloud configs
+ - *default_secret* - default secret, which will used if 'secret' param will not defined at schema
+ - *download_chunk_size* - Google Drive download chunk size; default 10MB
 ### packer's configs
  - *allow_local_replace* - if true, restored backup will rewrite current local changes, if false will create new folder
  - *ask_before_replace* - if true, will ask before replace files